North British Railway: The Hawick line

 Parliament had declined to authorised the NBR line throughout to Carlisle, and for the time being Hawick was to be the southern terminus, although the plan to construct to Carlisle later was made manifest.
 As the Edinburgh end was to use the old Edinburgh and Dalkeith alignment, some connections between the NBR and that line had to be made, as well as the upgrading of the E&DR line, doubling the single line section beyond Dalkeith, and construction of a new viaduct over the River South Esk and Dalhousie.

 After the NBR had formally purchased the Edinburgh and Hawick Railway, first openings took place in 1847 but it was not until 1 November 1849 that the line was open throughout to Hawick.
 For the time being Learmonth's objective of a line reaching Carlisle, which was later to become the Waverley Route, was on hold.

 Early branches

-The NBR obtained Parliamentary authority in 1846 to build numerous branches off its main line and off the Hawick line.
+The NBR obtained authority in the North British Railway Act 1846 (9 & 10 Vict. c. lxxiv) and the North British Railway (Hawick Branch) Act 1846 (9 & 10 Vict. c. lxxiii) to build numerous branches off its main line and off the Hawick line.
 Not all of these were built, but in addition to the Haddington branch, which had opened contemporaneously with the main line, several were opened in the period to 1855.
 These were: